cap-js/docs/node.js/best-practices.md

 })
 ```

-Alternatively, you can return an instance of [stream.Readable](https://nodejs.org/api/stream.html#class-streamreadable) (named here `myReadable`) directly and configure content disposition information by assigning relevant property values (`mimetype`, `filename`) directly to that object:
+Alternatively, you can return an instance of [stream.Readable](https://nodejs.org/api/stream.html#class-streamreadable) (named `myReadable` in the example) directly and configure content disposition information by assigning relevant property values (`mimetype`, `filename`) directly to that object:

 ```js
 srv.on('READ', 'Books', (req, next) => {